rust-lang/rfcs/active/0000-allocator.md

 [Unresolved questions]: #unresolved-questions

 ## Platform-supported page size
-[Platorm-supported page size]: #platform-supported-page-size
+[Platform-supported page size]: #platform-supported-page-size

-It is a little ugly that the `RawAlloc` has an error case for an `align` that is too large, but there is no way in the interface for the user to ask for that limit.
+It is a little ugly that the [`RawAlloc` trait] has an error case for an `align` that is too large while there is no way in the current interface for the user to ask for the value of that threshold.
 We could make the limit an associated constant on `RawAlloc`.
-(Note that the [high-level API](#the-typed_alloc-module) is already relying on `where` clauses, namely in its `from_type` method.)
+(Note that the [high-level API][`typed_alloc` module] is already relying on `where` clauses, namely in its `from_type` method.)

 ## What is the type of an alignment